 Bringing It All Together

 You keep your dog healthy with top nutrition and helpful supplements to make his life as fulfilling as it can be.
 You keep him safe in life, and if the worst-case happens, you can keep him safe in death.
+So always be aware and have rabies on your radar.

 A few take-home points about rabies: